bballdave025/nlp_w_pytorch_zhongyu-pan/README.md

 ## Coding with an AI Helper and Prompt Engineering.

+This is discussed in the AI Coding Help section, above.
+But there's useful stuff here.
 Here will be something like the way I show my attempts, their output, and (when necessary) the things I had to change to match what was in the Notebooks shared by Zhongyou Pan in her lesson notebooks.
+This will be in other notebooks, probably found most conspicuously as CoLab notebooks in my
+Google Drive.

 ` --- information coming --- `